sanjana-chetry/Wanderlust/README.md

 # Wanderlust

-A full-stack travel and accommodation platform that allows users to discover, create, manage, and review property listings.

-## Overview

-Wanderlust is a full-stack web application inspired by modern travel and accommodation platforms.
-The application allows users to explore accommodation listings, view detailed property information, create and manage their own listings, and share reviews.
+A full-stack travel and accommodation platform inspired by modern vacation rental applications.
+Users can explore listings, search destinations, apply filters, view property locations on interactive maps, create and manage listings, and leave reviews.

-The project focuses on implementing real-world backend concepts including authentication, authorization, RESTful routing, database relationships, CRUD operations, validation, and cloud-based image storage.

 ## Features

-* User registration, login, and logout
+* User registration and login
+* Google Authentication
-* Authentication and authorization
+* Session-based authentication and authorization
-* Create accommodation listings
+* Create, edit, and delete accommodation listings
-* Browse available listings
+* Search listings by destination
-* View detailed listing information
-* Edit and update listings
+* Filter listings by price and location
-* Delete listings
+* Browse listings by categories and popular destinations
+* Interactive maps using MapTiler
 * Add and manage reviews
-* Image upload and cloud storage
+* Image upload and cloud storage using Cloudinary
-* Protected routes
+* Protected routes and authorization middleware
-* Authorization middleware
-* Form validation
+* Form validation and error handling
 * Responsive user interface
-* Error handling and custom middleware

 ## Tech Stack